 Figure 3.
 Examples of two-item trials from the match and contrast conditions in Experiment 1.
-This figure applies to both the relational and feature-based conditions, and in all cases the relevant dimension for this example is size.
-A: Match conditions.
-For the match-feature condition, the category is defined by both objects being small, whereas for the matchrelation condition the category is defined by the object on the left side of the stimulus being larger than the object on the right side of the stimulus.
-B: Contrast conditions.
-For the contrast-feature condition, the category for the left stimulus is defined by both objects being small, whereas the category for the right stimulus is defined by both objects being large.
-For the contrast-relation condition, the category for the left stimulus is defined by the left object being larger than the right object, whereas the category for the right stimulus is defined by the right object being larger than the left object.
+This figure applies to both the relational and feature-based conditions, and in all cases, the relevant dimension for this example is size.
+(A) Match conditions.
+For the match-feature condition, the category is defined by both objects being small, whereas for the match-relation condition the category is defined by the object on the left side of the stimulus being larger than the object on the right side of the stimulus.
+(B) Contrast conditions.
+For the contrast-feature condition, the category for the left stimulus is defined by both objects being small, whereas the category for the right stimulus is defined by both objects being small, whereas the category for the right stimulus is defined by the left object being larger than the right object, whereas the category for the right stimulus is defined by the left object being larger than the left object.
+See the online article for the color version of this figure.

-response, the stimulus was removed and "Thank You" was displayed for 500 ms in the center of the screen.
+Every fifth trial (starting on Trial 5) was a one-item test trial, in which a single randomly selected stimulus was displayed below the response prompt, "Test: Type A for Alkins, or B for Bafsters."
+No feedback was provided on one-item trials.
+After the response, the stimulus was removed and "Thank You" was displayed for 500 ms in the center of the screen.
 The purpose of the one-item trials was to provide a direct comparison of learning between the match and contrast conditions, controlling for any possible difference in difficulty of performing the two-item match and contrast classification tasks.

-After every 50 trials, subjects were given a self-paced rest break, during which they were shown their percentage correct on those 50 trials and the number of remaining trials in the experiment.
-The experiment lasted 30-50 minutes.
+After every 50 trials, subjects were given a self-paced rest break, during which they were shown their percent correct on those 50 trials and the number of remaining trials in the experiment.
+The experiment lasted 30 to 50 min.

 Figure 4 presents individual learning curves, which show the proportion correct by each subject on each block of 50 trials (including both one- and two-item trials).
-Most subjects show approximately all-or-none learning, with performance at chance until it jumps to being nearly perfect.
-Although individual curves are difficult to trace, the critical pattern in the figure is the strong bimodal clustering around 50% and 100%.
-This pattern was found for all other experiments reported in this paper.
+Most subjects show approximately all-or-none learning, with performance at chance until it jumps to being nearly perfect.1 Although individual curves are difficult to trace, the critical pattern in the figure is the strong bimodal clustering around 50% and 100%.
+This pattern was found for all other experiments reported in this article.
 Although such data can be analyzed based on the proportion of subjects in each condition that are deemed to have learned the categories (by defining an appropriate learning criterion), dichotomizing a quasicontinuous dependent measure can mask information that is present in the data and lead to a reduction in power (DeCoster, Iselin, & Gallucci, 2009).
-Thus, all data reported in this paper were analyzed based on each subject's proportion of correct responses throughout the experiment.
-This measure is sensitive both to whether a subject learned the task and to the approximate point in the trial sequence at which learning occurred; for example, a subject who learned around trial 50 should have a higher proportion correct than a subject who learned around trial 400, who in turn should have a higher proportion correct than a subject who never learned.
+Thus, all data reported in this article were analyzed based on each subject's proportion of correct responses throughout the experiment.
+This measure is sensitive both to whether a subject learned the task and to the approximate point in the trial sequence at which learning occurred; for example, a subject who learned around Trial 50 should have a higher proportion correct than a subject who learned around Trial 400, who, in turn, should have a higher proportion correct than a subject who never learned.